HunterStevens/labs-engineering-standards/docs/topics/code-quality.md

 Exceptions:

 - The following types of repositories are excluded from this standard:
-    - Data science repos containing only Jupyter Notebooks
+    - Data science repositories containing only Jupyter Notebooks
     - Static websites not containing any code
 - The following code can be excluded from your test coverage percentage:
     - Test code